agardnerIT/tracepusher/README.md

 Defaults to `false` but behaviour differs by version.

-See [insecure flag](docs/reference/insecure-flag.md) for more info.
+See [insecure flag](https://agardnerit.github.io/tracepusher/reference/insecure-flag) for more info.

+## Start Time

+> Only supported with `v0.10.0` and above.

+tracepusher users can (optionally) set the span start time using the `--start-time` flag.
+If unset, defaults to `now`.

+See [start time flag](https://agardnerit.github.io/tracepusher/reference/start-time-flag) for more info.

 ## Spin up OpenTelemetry Collector